tttor/ctrl-foundation/book/rl-intro-sutton2018/ch_08_planning_and_learning.md

     given on simulated experiences involving  these actions.

 ## 8.4 Prioritized Sweeping
+* to work back not just from goal states but from any state whose value has changed.
+* backward focusing of planning computations: work backward from arbitrary states that have changed in value, either performing useful updates or terminating the propagation.
+* prioritized sweeping:
+  * A queue is maintained of every state-action pair whose estimated value would change nontrivially if updated, prioritized by the size of the change.
+  * When the top pair in the queue is updated, the effect on each of its predecessor pairs is computed.
+    * If the effect is greater than some small threshold, then the pair is inserted in the queue with the new priority (if there is a previous entry of the pair in the queue, then insertion results in only the higher priority entry remaining in the queue).
+    * In this way the effects of changes are efficiently propagated backward until quiescence.
+* Extensions to stochastic environments
+  * The model is maintained by keeping counts of the number of times each state-action pair has been experienced and of what the next states were.
+  * to update each pair not with a sample update, as we have been using so far, but with an expected update, taking into account all possible next states and their probabilities of occurring.
+* forward focusing:
+  * to focus on states according to how easily they can be reached from the states that are visited frequently under the current policy

+## 8.5 Expected vs. Sample Updates

 <!--
 There are two ways of thinking about planning: